 PPO or Preferred Provider Organization plans are Medicare plans where you don’t need to choose a primary care doctor and can utilize healthcare providers inside or outside your network.
 With PPOs you’ll pay less for using an in-network provider, but out-of-network providers are also covered.
 There are two PPO types, Local PPO and Regional PPO.
 “Local” means the plan’s network covers a “small” service area or part of the country, while regional means it covers one or more whole regions and thus covers a larger area.

-POS or Point of Sale plans (also called HMO-POS or HMOPOS) are Point of Service plans that differ by state, but generally speaking function like HMOs aside from the fact they are designed to let you see doctors outside of your network as well in some cases (generally at a higher rate).
+POS or Point of Sale plans (also called HMO-POS or HMOPOS) generally function like HMOs aside from the fact they are designed to let you see doctors outside of your network as well in some cases (generally at a higher rate).

 Aside from the major types of CCPs that any Medicare beneficiary can get, there is also a type focused on beneficiaries with special needs: